CreativLogic/LifeOS/README.md

 Quick Start (5 Minutes)

-Step 1: Download and Extract
+**Step 1: Download and Extract**

-1.
-Download the life-os-template.zip file
+1. Download the life-os-template.zip file

-2.
-Extract to your desired location
+2. Extract to your desired location

-3.
-Open terminal/command prompt in the extracted folder
+3. Open terminal/command prompt in the extracted folder

-Step 2: Install Dependencies
+**Step 2: Install Dependencies**

 Bash

 # Install pnpm if you don't have it
 npm install -g pnpm